interdroid/smartsockets/README.txt

 This product includes software developed by the Apache Software Foundation (http://www.apache.org/).

+The Slf4j copyright notice lives in "notices/LICENSE.slf4j.txt".
-Log4J copyright notice lives in "notices/LICENSE.log4j.txt".
+The Log4J copyright notice lives in "notices/LICENSE.log4j.txt".
 The Commons copyright notice lives in notices/LICENSE.apache-2.0.txt".

 This product includes jstun, which is distributed with a dual license,